BioCrack: Optimizing gas yield and operation of the digestion tower

 The customer and the problem

-Our wastewater treatment plant is equipped to handle 50,000 EW.
+Our wastewater treatment plant is equipped to handle 50,000 PE.
 About two thirds of the wastewater treated here is municipal, while about one third is industrial.
 The plant has two serial digestion towers with nominal volumes of 2,200m³ and 500m³, respectively.
 On average, they are fed with 100m³ of sludge per day, approx. 80% is primary sludge and 20% is surplus sludge.

 Although we have a very good climber screen, we have repeatedly had problems with fibrous matter.
 Anyway we had not observed any floating layers in the digestion tower for 10 years.
 But one day we did notice a floating layer during a routine check and estimated that it was about 30 cm.
 While removing it, we discovered that it was actually 1-2 m thick.
 Six months later, we noticed that another floating layer was forming.
 To prevent layer formation, we planned to install a macerator as part of the digestion tower circulation and feeding mechanism.

 A new CHP (124 kW) had been installed two years previously, but it was not yet operating at capacity.
 This is why we had been considering a disintegration system from the outset and we planned to install one at this point as part of the conversion work.
 We looked into how they had worked at other wastewater treatment plants and learned that because of their high operating costs the overall result often did not meet expectations; ultimately, their use seemed unprofitable.
 While attempting to identify alternative methods, we discovered the BioCrack electrokinetic disintegration system; we installed 3 modules along with a rotary lobe pump and a RotaCut macerator to feed and circulate the large digestion tower.